nathanielcompton/django-docker-webapp-demo/README.md

 ```

 To verify a successful build with Docker, navigate to: http://localhost:8000/sanity
+Once built, the project's main demonstration page will be at: http://localhost:8000/investing

 Django can easily be interacted with through Docker as well.
 ```sh